Harrison Presidential Site exhibit highlights civil rights in the 1800s

 INDIANAPOLIS (WISH) — The concept of civil rights came along well before the 1960s.

-In the 1800s Black people, former President Benjamin Harrison helped lead the charge to end lynching in the South and push for voting rights.
+In the 1800s Black people, with the help of former President Benjamin Harrison, helped lead the charge to end lynching in the South and push for voting rights.

 In the late 19th century, the lynching of Black people was rampant.
 Harrison, a U.S. senator from Indiana before he became president, denounced the act.
 During his tenure as president, he helped put things in motion to create change.
 That story is coming to light in a new exhibit at the Benjamin Harrison Presidential Site: No “Compact of Silence: Black Civil Rights Advocates in the Harrison Era.”